-These areas have been chosen specifically due to flood vulnerability and broader outcomes for the local communities.
+These areas have been chosen specifically due to their flood vulnerability and the opportunity to provide broader outcomes for local communities.
 The sites were identified and consulted upon through development of Te Kāuru Upper Ruamāhanga Floodplain Management Plan, the Waiōhine Rakahanga River Plan, and the Lower Wairarapa Valley Development Scheme, and all projects have been granted resource consent.

 The 16 project sites, awa, types of works and estimated start dates are detailed in the table below.
 Download the map of the project sites.
 (JPG 114 KB)